COVID-19: Abba Kyari speaks from isolation centre

 By Johnbosco Agbakwuru

-CHIEF of Staff to the President Mallam Abba Kyari Sunday from his isolation place said that he had made a private arrangement to transfer to Lagos for further treatment.
+ABUJA—CHIEF of Staff to the President, Mallam Abba Kyari, yesterday, revealed that he has made a private arrangement to be transfered to Lagos for further treatment.

-The Chief of Staff reportedly tested positive to the COVID-19 (Coronavirus) pandemic after being tested by the Nigeria Centre for Disease Control, NCDC and was placed on isolation self-isolation.
+The Chief of Staff reportedly tested positive to the coronavirus pandemic after being tested by Nigeria Centre for Disease Control, NCDC, and was placed on isolation self-isolation.

-In a message he personally signed last night, Mallam Kyari who said that he was feeling well, also said that he had followed all the protocols government had announced to self-isolate and quarantine.
+In a message last night, Kyari, who said he was feeling well, also added that he had followed all the protocols government had announced to self-isolate and quarantine.

 “I have made my own care arrangements to avoid further burdening the public health system, which faces so many pressures.
 Like many others that will test also positive, I have not experienced high fever or other symptoms associated with this new virus and have been working from home.
 I hope to be back at my desk very soon.